mm2dang/city-explorer/README.md

 5. Markers will cluster automatically and show feature details on click

 #### Adding/Editing Map Layers
-1. Select a city from the header dropdown
+1. Select a city from the header dropdown or the world map
 2. From the layers sidebar, select "Add Layer" / an add icon for an existing domain, or select the edit icon beside any existing layer (skip to Step 3)
 3. Step 1 - Select the domain and a predefined layer name, or select "Add Custom Layer" to type a custom layer name and choose an icon
 4. Step 2 - Choose to upload a file or draw on a map (skip to Step 4)